Zelensky praises his army’s ability to surprise amid cross-border attack into Russia

 “This is demonstrated by the battlefield, where our soldiers not only withstood the overwhelming force of the occupiers, but also are destroying it in the way necessary to protect Ukraine – our state and independence.”

 Ukrainian soldiers have now penetrated more than six miles (10km) across the border, breaking through two Russian defensive lines and a stronghold, the Institute for the Study of War said.
-With some reports suggesting that Kyiv’s forces are advancing towards a village 13 miles into Russian territory.
+Some reports suggest that Kyiv’s forces are advancing towards a village 13 miles into Russian territory.

 Heavy fighting has been reported near the town of Sudzha and some Russian bloggers, currently one of the most accurate sources of information, said Ukraine’s forces were pushing towards the Kursk nuclear power station, under 40 miles northeast of Sudzha.